-UNSDCF Outcome indicator(s): • Proportion of young people in decision-making bodies.
-Baseline: 8% (2022); Target: 20% (2028) Related UNFPA Strategic Plan outcome indicator(s): • Comprehensive sexuality education is integrated into policies or plans that have universal health coverage as the primary objective Baseline: Yes (2022); Target: Yes (2028) Output 4.
-By 2028, increased access to high-quality and youth-friendl reproductive health services for marginalized adolescent girls, includin those at risk of child marriage, including in humanitarian situations.
-Baseline: 5.7% (2022); Target: 7.0% Percentage of adolescents disaggregated by sex trained on comprehensive sexuality education Ministries of: Youth; Education; Women; and related departments; civil society organizations; United Nations organizations; multilateral and bilateral donors. \$7.6 million (\$4.0 million from regular resources and \$3.6 million from other resources) --- -- -- ---

-NATIONAL PRIORITY: AXIS 2: Strengthening good governance and the rule of law.
+UNSDCF Outcome indicator(s): Proportion of young people in decision-making bodies.
+Baseline: 8% (2022); Target: 20% (2028) Related UNFPA Strategic Plan outcome indicator(s): Comprehensive sexuality education is integrated into policies or plans that have universal health coverage as the primary objective Baseline: Yes (2022); Target: Yes (2028) Output 4.
+By 2028, increased access to high- quality and youth-friendly reproductive health services for marginalized adolescent girls, including those at risk of child marriage, including in humanitarian situations.
+Percentage of adolescents disaggregated by sex reached with sexual and reproductive health services Baseline: 5.7% (2022); Target: 7.0% Percentage of adolescents disaggregated by sex trained on comprehensive sexuality education Baseline: 2% (2022); Target: 5% (2028) Number of innovative initiatives, including digital solutions, for accelerating the achievement of the transformative results, led by the youth with support from UNFPA Baseline: 0 (2023); Target: 3 (2028).
+Ministries of: Youth; Education; Women; and related departments; civil society organizations; United Nations organizations; multilateral and bilateral donors. \$7.6 million (\$4.0 million from regular resources and \$3.6 million from other resources) NATIONAL PRIORITY: AXIS 2: Strengthening good govern nance and the rule of law.
 UNSDCF OUTCOME(S): By the end of 2026, the State has implemented reforms and national development policies based on evidence of quality access, promoting renewable energy, technological innovations, driving inclusive economic growth that creates jobs and opportunities, particularly for young people, adolescents, women, including refugees, displaced persons, returnees, migrants and people with disabilities.
 RELATED UNFPA STRATEGIC PLAN OUTCOME(S): 1.
 By 2025, the reduction in the unmet need for family planning has accelerated.
 2. By 2025, the reduction of preventable maternal deaths has accelerated.
 3. By 2025, the reduction in gender-based violence and harmful practices has accelerated.

-UNSDCF outcome indicators, baselines, targets Country programme outputs Output indicators, baselines and targets Partner contributions Indicative resources UNSDCF Outcome indicator(s): • Youth underemployment rate (formal and informal) Baseline: 3.4% (2020); Target: 2.6% (2028) Related UNFPA Strategic Plan outcome indicator(s): • The country conducted a general population and housing census Baseline: No (2023); Target: Yes (2028) Output 5.
+UNSDCF outcome indicators, baselines, targets Country programme outputs Output indicators, baselines and targets Partner contributions Indicative resources UNSDCF Outcome indicator(s): Youth underemployment rate (formal and informal) Baseline: 3.4% (2020); Target: 2.6% (2028) Related UNFPA Strategic Plan outcome indicator(s): The country conducted a general population and housing census Baseline: No (2023); Target: Yes (2028) Output 5.
 By 2028, strengthened national capacities on data and statistics to provide evidence on population dynamics and inform development policies and programmes.
-Number of completed population-based reports, including subnational population projections and routine vital statistics, produced Baseline: 0 (2023); Target: 3 (2028) Existence of functional national GVB databases Baseline: No (2023); Target: Yes (2028) Existence of investment cases on child marriage and family planning Baseline: No (2023); Target: Yes (2028) Ministry of Economic Foresight and International Partnerships, National Institute of Statistics, United Nations organizations multilateral and bilateral donors. from regular resources and Programme coordination and assistance 1.5 million from other resources
+Number of completed population-based reports, including subnational population projections and routine vital statistics, produced Baseline: 0 (2023); Target: 3 (2028) Existence of functional national GVB databases Baseline: No (2023); Target: Yes (2028) Existence of investment cases on child marriage and family planning Baseline: No (2023); Target: Yes (2028) Ministry of Economic Foresight and International Partnerships, National Institute of Statistics, United Nations organizations multilateral and bilateral donors. \$9.4 million (\$1.0 million from regular resources and \$8.4 million from other resources) Programme coordination and assis tance 1 1.5 million from other resources